Service Squadron: Marine Service Squadron

+From early 1942 onward, the Marine Corps, whose air establishment was rapidly being expanded, began to organize its aviation squadrons into air groups, each organized along the same lines as a Navy carrier air group.
+Within each Marine Air Group a "Headquarters and Service Squadron" was initially established, to manage and support the combat squadrons; however, from roughly July 1942 onward these were divided into separate "Headquarters" and "Service" Squadrons, the latter (known, as with Navy Service Force units, as Servrons) serving as repair elements for the front-line squadrons, along the lines of the Navy's Carrier Aircraft Service Units (CASUs), which were starting to appear around the same time.

 Marine Service Squadron (SMS), were operated by the United States Marine Corps.
 Marine Aircraft Group 93 (MAG-93).
 Marine Service Squadron was aviation group established during World War II and serviced in the Korean war also.
 In November 1942, Marine Service Squadron 25 (SMS-25) was activated to provide maintenance for the group.
 Marine Service Squadron 33, SMS-33, operated in the Korean war.
 Marine Aviation Logistics Squadron 11 became Service Squadron on 1 September 1924.